Afrochemist/THM-SOC-1/README.md

 **Cyber Defence Framework** - This section covers various frameworks in cybersecurity

-*Pyramid of Pain* - Threat intelligence frameworks that categorizes the priority for IOCs and TTPS
+*Pyramid of Pain* - Threat intelligence framework that categorizes the priority for IOCs and TTPS

 *Cyber Kill Chain* - Framework that explains the stages of a breach